 “He never made an adversary into an enemy.
 He was never mean-spirited.”

 U.S. Senator John Danforth used the text from Matthew 5:14-16 to say, “You are the light of the world, a city set on a hill cannot be hid.”

 “It was his favorite theme from his first inaugural address to his final address from the oval office,” Danforth recalled.
 “For him, America was the shining city on a hill.
 It rang of optimism, and we longed to hear it, especially after the dark years of Vietnam and Watergate.
 It was a vision with policy implications.
 America could not hide its light under a bushel.
 It could not turn in on itself and hunker down.
 Isolationism was not an option; neither was protectionism.
 We must champion freedom everywhere.
 We must be the beacon for the world.”

 This service followed other ceremonies in memory of Reagan, whose pro-life stance, pro-family policies, and opposition to communism, made him especially popular with evangelical Christians.
 A powerful, not-to-miss video of Ronald Reagan speaking of the importance of the Christian faith for our nation can be seen here on You Tube.

 Note: Written by Diane Howard, Ph.D, (Performance Studies), dianehoward.com.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!